emilybache/GildedRose-Refactoring-Kata/Kotlin/README.md

 ### Test cases generation
 I copied GildedRose class to PlatinumRose and implemented a test which executes both app and then compare results.
 Time of execution is under 500ms which is great.
-Also all paths are covered:
+Also, all paths are covered:

 ![img_1.png](img_1.png)

 One noticeable fact i that items are declared as `var` which makes it possible to update during/after execution.
 In my opinion this is a design issue, code-smell and I'm going to change it to `val`.
 So far I only changed Item to data class so that object comparison is easier, also it seems to be DTO/record so it suppose to be a data class

+### updateQuality cleanup
+I cleaned up updateQuality method, split it into 3 separate methods for each case - verified all tests still pass.
+During refactor I also found README file in a main directory in which algorithm was explained - there are extra constraints that are not covered in code:
+- quality of Sulfuras is max 80
+- quality cannot be negative

+At this point code is readable but not so extensible because all algos are in a single class which might grow to infinity.
+The usual way to handle this situation is to go with OO approach - I cannot modify Item class so I will implement new one and its specifications.